decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 : returns the point P for the respective elliptic curve corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of the respective point\_to\_octets_E\* function.
 This operation is also known as deserialization.

 subgroup\_check\_G1(P), subgroup\_check\_G2(P) -> VALID or INVALID
 : returns VALID when the point P is an element of the subgroup G1 or G2 correspondingly, and INVALID otherwise.
 This function can always be implemented by checking that r \* P is equal to the identity element.
 In some cases, faster checks may also exist, e.g., [@Bowe19].
+Note that these functions should always return VALID, on input the Identity point of the corresponding subgroup.

 ## Document Organization